-In 1985, while descending the Siula Grande in the Peruvian Andes, he slipped, landed awkwardly, and shattered his tibia into his knee.
+In 1985, while descending the Siula Grande in the Peruvian Andes, he slipped, landed awkwardly, and shattered his tibia.

 When he came to, Joe realized he couldn’t climb out.
-Not with his leg.
-It would've been impossible.
-He would have to lower himself further down the crevasse, hoping there would be a way out.
+His broken leg made it impossible.
+He had to lower himself further down the crevasse, hoping there would be a way out.

-Somehow, lightning struck twice, and he found one: at the top of a steep snow slope, Joe saw a beam of light.
-It was an entrance back onto the glacier.
+There was.
+Joe found an exit.
+It was at the top of a steep snow slope where he saw a beam of light, an entrance back onto the glacier.

-He had no food, a broken leg, hypothermia, and virtually no water.
+Joe was 5 miles away from base camp.
+He had no food, a broken leg, and virtually no water.